rjsf-team/react-jsonschema-form/packages/core/docs/form-customization.md

 };
 ```

+Note: by the JSON-Schema definition, the order of a JSON object is not important.
+That's why when a JSON object is sent over the network (e.g. by a REST endpoint), the result can differ in structure from the defined schema.
+In this case it is advisable to set the `ui:order` properties in the uiSchema to avoid problems with the order of form fields.

+#### Error sorting

+To ensure that the list of form validation errors matches the order of the fields shown in a form, the errors are sorted also according to the order of `ui:order` properties.

 ### Object additional properties

 You can define `additionalProperties` by setting its value to a schema object, such as the following: